Spectral Methods in Microeconomics: Social Influence

 \section{Social Influence}

-An adage that rings true to me is, ``You are the average of the five people you spend the most time with.''
+An adage that rings true to me\footnote{The true origin is uncertain, but its first prominent print appearance attributed it to motivational speaker Jim Rohn \cite{canfield2005success}.} goes, ``You are the average of the five people you spend the most time with.''
 A simple yet surprisingly illuminating model of social learning---named for the statistician Morris DeGroot \cite{degroot1974reaching}---takes this idea seriously.

-Consider a set of $n \geq 2$ agents (the word we will use for people, though they could also be, say, robots), each with an evolving \emph{opinion} of some quantity of interest.
+Consider a set of $n \geq 2$ agents (which might be people or, in engineering applications, robotic sensors), each with an evolving \emph{opinion} concerning some quantity.
 The opinion of agent $i$ is an element $x_i \in V$, where $V$ is a convex subset of a finite-dimensional vector space equipped with an inner product.
-To take some examples, we can think of the opinion $x_i$ as a number describing how good Taylor Swift's music is on a scale of 0 to 100; a probability distribution over some set $\Omega$ describing beliefs about the future of climate change (where $\Omega$ describes various dimensions of the observable world); or a vector representation of how agent $i$ pronounces a particular word, defined via an embedding from modern machine learning models.
+For instance, $x_i$ may be a number describing how good Taylor Swift's music is; a probability distribution over some set $\Omega$ describing beliefs about the future of climate change (where $\Omega$ describes various dimensions of the observable world); a vector representation of how agent $i$ pronounces a particular word; or an estimate of the ambient temperature.
 In the DeGroot model, in each period, agents update their opinions by taking weighted averages of opinions from the previous period, possibly including their own.
-The vector\footnote{Vectors are column vectors by default.} of opinions at time $t$, denoted by $x(t) \in V^n$, evolves according to: The data of this process are the $n$-by-$n$ row-stochastic matrix $M$ and the vector of initial opinions $x(0)$, with $M_{ij} \geq 0$ representing the weight agent $i$ places on agent $j$'s most recent opinion.
+The vector\footnote{Vectors are column vectors by default.} of opinions at time $t$, denoted by $x(t) \in V^n$, evolves according to: The data of this process are the $n$-by-$n$ row-stochastic matrix $M$ and the vector of initial opinions $x(0) \in V^n$, with $M_{ij} \geq 0$ representing the weight agent $i$ places on agent $j$'s most recent opinion.
 One interpretation is that \(M_{ij} > 0\) only if \(i\) has access to \(j\)'s opinion (e.g., because \(i\) knows \(j\) personally or follows \(j\) on social media), and the magnitude of \(M_{ij}\) reflects how much \(i\) is influenced by \(j\).
 We will typically dispense with the generality of an arbitrary $V$ and focus on the case $V=\mathbb{R}$ from now on.